amazoneo-la/amazoneo-la.github.io/_pages/about.md

 Become a contributor and an agent of transformation.
 Be part of our community!

 In this very beginning we are acting in a more centralized manner until establishing the governance structure of the comittee through a participatory approach.
 This is in order to assure that the principles supported will be widely spreaded among its members.
-If you would like to be part of it send us an email with your:
+If you would like to be part of it send an email to contact@amazoneo.la with your:

 - Name:
 - City: